EmilyWithycombe/co2-emissions/README.md

 # Global CO2 Emissions Analysis

-**Global CO2 Emissions Analysis** is a comprehensive data analysis tool designed to enable exploration of global CO2 emissions data, and provide analysis and visualisations to understand global emission trends.
-The tool provides an intuitive interface for both novice and expert data scientists.
+**Global CO2 Emissions Analysis** is a comprehensive data analysis tool developed for the Global Climate Action Consortium (a fictional organisation) to enable them to develop climate policies that are effective, equitable and globally coordinated.
+The Global Climate Action Consortium (GCAC) aims to monitor and evaluate national and regional progress toward emission reduction targets and empower member states with actionable insights for international negotiations and funding allocation.
+This tool should be useful to Data Scientists interested in climate analytics while the Dashboard will provide access to key insights for users from a non-technical background.

 ## Dataset Content
 This project uses the [CO2 Emissions Dataset](https://www.kaggle.com/datasets/shreyanshdangi/co-emissions-across-countries-regions-and-sectors/data) from Kaggle, the dataset size is 13.1MB.<br>